Sarasota DUI Lawyer

 During your DUI case, you must understand the laws associated with DUI charges and take appropriate action to secure legal representation.
 At The Law Office of Wyndel G. Darville, PLLC, I am a seasoned Sarasota DUI attorney who offers experienced legal guidance through each step of the criminal and DMV administrative proceedings and can examine every aspect of your case.

-To speak with our Sarasota DUI attorney, contact our firm today!
+Facing charges for DUI in Florida?
+Speak with our Sarasota DUI attorney by contacting our firm today!

 I can defend DUI cases involving:

 Wyndel Darville Explains Florida's DUI Laws

 Florida holds to the implied consent law, which means that anyone who has obtained a driver's license in the state has, in doing so, consented to submitting to a chemical test upon arrest for a Sarasota DUI.
 Refusal to take a blood, chemical, or urine test will result in an immediate suspension of the driver's license.